hirosasada/JP/README.md

 [home](https://hirosasada.github.io/) > [teaching](https://hirosasada.github.io/#teaching) > japanese politics
 # Course Website
+- Spring Semester 2019
-- For currently registered students only.
+- For Currently registered students only.
 - Download course materials (lecture notes and readings) below.
 Finish the readings before the lecture.
 - The files are password-protected (see the course syllabus for detail).